nfreear/nfreear.github.io/_drafts/2015-10-15-high-contrast-ignore-colors.md

 ---
 published: false
+layout: post
+title:  High contrast and ignore colours
+date:   2009-10-15 22:00:00
+categories:
+tags:   high contrast  ignore-color  accessibility  low vision  fixes  javascript  css
 ---

-## High contrast and ignore colours

 Recently, I've been doing some one accessibility fixes for a project I maintain - the [LACE Evidence Hub][].
 I am also doing some accessibility evaluations of other sites.